John Gorton: Navy portfolio

-Education and science
+Education and science portfolio

 After the 1963 election, Gorton relinquished the navy portfolio and was placed in charge of the government's activities in education and scientific research.
 He was also made Minister for Works and Minister for the Interior, relatively low-profile positions dealing mostly with administrative matters; the latter post was taken over by Doug Anthony after a few months.
 Menzies had a personal interest in education, having previously handled the portfolio himself, and told Gorton that it should be his primary focus.
 He was given oversight of the Australian Universities Commission, the Australian National University, the Commonwealth Archives Office, the Commonwealth Literary Fund, and the National Library of Australia.
 In January 1966, Menzies retired and Harold Holt became prime minister.
 Gorton was elevated to cabinet, and at the end of the year was given the title Minister for Education and Science.
 He was placed in charge of the new Department of Education and Science, the first time those portfolios had been given a separate department at federal level.

 Gorton presided over a "major intrusion" of the federal government into the education sector.
 His tenure saw significant increases in the number of university scholarships available, the number of new university entrants, and overall funding of education.
 One of the first major issues Gorton confronted was that of state aid to non-government schools.
 He believed that private schools should have equal access to federal government funding, and in 1964 announced that the government would fund science laboratories for private schools.
 This stance, supported by the Catholic education sector but opposed by secularists and most Protestant schools, eventually achieved widespread acceptance.
 In September 1965, Gorton created the Commonwealth Advisory Committee on Advanced Education, tasked with advising the government on non-university technical and further education (TAFE).
 He announced that the federal government would fund technical colleges on a pro-rata basis with the states, and personally oversaw the establishment of the Canberra College of Advanced Education, the forerunner of the University of Canberra.
 As science minister, he lent his support to the Anglo-Australian Telescope project, securing cabinet approval for its construction in April 1967.